-- Support throughout the project from the NWMPHN project lead and a family violence support worker from a local service.
+- Support throughout the project from the NWMPHN project lead.

-- Three in-practice education sessions delivered by clinical GPs from the Safer Families Centre and a family violence support worker from Northern Specialist Family Violence Services.
+- Two in-practice education sessions delivered by clinical GPs from the Safer Families Centre and a family violence support worker.

 - Two virtual workshops with other participating practices to provide an understanding of quality improvement methodology, and to support sustainability of practice improvements.